sweetie-bot-project/sweetie_bot/behavior/sweetie_bot_voice/README.md

 This node listen to `TextCommand` mesages on `control` topic and performs voice-related commands.
 It may play sound using ROS `sound_play` node or by invoking system command.

+Prerecorded files should be located in so-called sound packages in `sounds/<lang_prefix>` directories.
+The list of sound packages, lang prefixes and their precedence is controlled by `~sound_packages` and `lang` parameters.

 ### Supported `TextCommand` commands types

 * `voice/play_wav` --- play corresponding `.wav` or `.ogg` file.
 You should specify only basename in `command` filed.